A Great Place

 A very helpful weather and climate overview can be downloaded here: Death Valley | NPS | Weather & Climate.
 Rule of thumb for strenuous and longer outside activities: During summer, stay at higher elevations.
 During winter: Longer activities at lower elevations are possible.
 Bring layer of clothes for higher elevations.

+Death Valley is popular for its fascinating wildflower displays in the spring.
+However, only when the conditions are perfect you'll see blankets of gold, purple, pink or white flowers.
 Depending on the winter rain, it can be a great year for wildflowers or a moderate one with less blooming flowers.
 Check the official website: NPS Death Valley - Wildflowers.
 Another great website with updates and photos for each year: Death Valley NP Wildflower Reports

 Peak Blooming Periods: